theolujay/vmlc-backend/README.md

 - **Rich API Documentation**:
   - Interactive documentation via Swagger UI and ReDoc.
   - Comprehensive, human-written guides hosted on Read the Docs.
+  - A local `api-documentation.md` file with detailed endpoint information.
 - **Containerized & Deployment Ready**: Dockerized for consistent environments and pre-configured for deployment on platforms like Render.
+The Docker setup uses a multi-stage build for optimized production images and `uv` for faster dependency installation.
 - **Visual Database Schema**: An Entity Relationship Diagram (ERD) is included in the documentation to visualize data models.

 ---